janez87/node-crf/README.md

 ## Attention

-A part from that, this module assume you to have a basic knowledge about CRF, so I suggest you to look at the official site of the original tool ( [CRF++](http://crfpp.googlecode.com/svn/trunk/doc/index.html))
+This module assume you to have a basic knowledge about CRF, so I suggest you to look at the official site of the original tool ( [CRF++](http://crfpp.googlecode.com/svn/trunk/doc/index.html))

 ## Requirement